-- Q9 I want to take a leave of status.
+Q11 I want to take a leave of status.
 Will I still have to pay tuition?
+[Common]

-[Common] - A9 As a general rule, tuition fees are waived while you are on a leave of absence.
+A11 As a general rule, tuition fees are waived while you are on a leave of absence.
 Please note, however, that the amount that is waived may differ depending on when you file to start or end your leave.
-For more detailed information, see the Student Notifications website. - Q10 Can I take a leave of absence for more than one year?
-[Common] - A10 a leave of absence should be for no more than one year.
-If you anticipate that the reason for your leave will continue after one year, you must reapply to extend your leave for no more than one more year. - Q11 if the reason or taking a leave of absence no longer applies, may I return to the university in the middle of my leave?
-[Common] - A11 Yes, you can.
-You must submit a request to return at least one month before the date you plan to resume attendance.
-Please note that you must get your supervising professor's signature and seal on the request to return form. - Q12 Am I automatically re-enrolled when my leave of absence comes to an end?
-[Common] - A12 No. You must submit a request to return at least one month before the date on which the leave of absence is scheduled to end.
-If you took the leave because you were ill, you will also need to submit a medical certificate from your doctor. - Q13 What are the procedures for dropping out and terminating my enrollment at the university?
+For more detailed information, see the Student Handbook.

+Q12 Can I take a leave of absence for more than one year?
+[Common]

+A12 A leave of absence should be for no more than one year.
+If you anticipate that the reason for your leave will continue after one year, you must reapply to extend your leave for no more than one more year.

+Q12 If the reason or taking a leave of absence no longer applies, may I return to the university in the middle of my leave?
+[Common]

+A12 Yes, you can.
+You must submit a request for reinstatement one month before the date you plan to resume attendance.
+Please note that you must get your main academic supervisor's signature and seal on the request form.

+Q13 Am I automatically re-enrolled when my leave of absence comes to an end?
+[Common]

+A13 Yes, you will be automatically reinstated the next day after your leave terminated.
+However, when the leave was due to illness, you will need to submit a medical certificate from your doctor.

+Q14 What are the procedures for dropping out and terminating my enrollment at the university?
 What happens if I simply stop attending?
+[Common]

-[Common] - A13 You must submit a request to terminate enrollment and your student ID card to the Educational Affairs Division at least one month before the date of termination.
-You will need to get your guarantor's and supervising professor's signatures and seals on the forms, so please make sure to have them prepared ahead of time.
+A14 You must submit a request to terminate the enrollment and your student ID card to the Educational Affairs Division at least one month before the date of termination.
+You will need to get your guarantor's and main academic supervisor's signatures and seals on the forms, so please make sure to have them prepared ahead of time.
 Note, permission will not be granted if you wish to terminate enrollment in the middle of a quarter but have not yet paid the tuition for that quarter.
 (An exception may be made if you terminate enrollment while on leave or for any other reason that your tuition payments have been waived.)
 If you fail to take the required procedures, your name will be removed for the university registry at the end of the academic year.